WaveBlocks/WaveBlocksND/doc/source/manual/the_core.rst

 Plot data
 ^^^^^^^^^

-Call plot scripts which load the simulation data from a file and plot the values.
+Call plot scripts which load the simulation data from a file and plot some values.